space-wizards/docs/src/en/proposals/baptr0b0t-station-ai.md

 ## Abilities

-The AI should have access to all powered doors on the station, being able to operate them with functionality equivalent to the heads’ door remotes, so to counter the AI, the best is to cut wires.
+The AI should have access to all powered doors on the station, being able to operate them with functionality equivalent to the heads’ door remotes, so to counter the AI, the best is to cut wires of the door or unpower the machine.

 The AI should also have access to all official channels of radio communication (and PDA messages) and equivalent functionality to all computer boards but it should be able to know the station records and be able to monitor crew sensors without a computer.

 The AI would be able to use a ping that only the Borg would be able to see

 The AI may also be able to interface with various machines on the station, like atmos pumps and such.
 Some machines could not be used because are manual (Valve pipe, open-close container (can lock-unlock), ...).

+The AI is the only one to have control of the NT turrets.
+He can through an UI, activate or deactivate the turret and select individualy (and temporarily) people that will attack.

 The use of door, computer, communication or other will use a peak of energy, depending on the difficulty of the action and the distance of it from the AI.
 The AI is then advised to pay attention to the energy level so as not to take all of the available energy, and by mistake kill everyone by deactivating a vital element and temporarily shut down.